volume-trader/QuantowerKB/analytics-panels/chart/chart-types/renko.md

 ---
-description: Review and setup Renko charts in Quantower platform
+description: Review and setup Renko charts in VT-Terminal platform
 ---

 # Renko